ganessh22/cvHOG/README.md

 I think this repo is getting too big.
 I need to simplify.
 Only 3 components are needed here :
 * take two folders of images and train and test an SVM with HOG
+* need to check if the sklearn features and cv2 features give an SVM with same accuracy
 * convert SVM to cv2 format i.e. array
 * infer on an image function